svzimmermann/svzimmermann/README.md

 ## Game recommendations
-Some of the best and perhaps most complex games are actually based on terminal output.
-My personal favourite is [NetHack](https://www.nethack.org).
+Some of the best and perhaps most complex games are actually terminal-based ones.
+My personal favourite in this group is [NetHack](https://www.nethack.org).
 Also check out
 [Rogue](https://en.wikipedia.org/wiki/Rogue_(video_game)), which is